drug-design/course/docs/chapters/structure-based-design.md

 ### Databases of Molecules in 3D

-Throughout the world there are thousands of chemical suppliers offering more than 3 million of organic molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/databases-molecules-3d-dc65d924'><i class='fa fa-play' aria-hidden='true'></i></button>Throughout the world there are thousands of chemical suppliers offering more than 3 million of organic molecules.
 The advantage of using commercially available molecules in database searching is that they offer a great diversity and can be purchased and tested rapidly.
 The 3D structures of molecules are either obtained experimentally (X-ray data, NMR) or by modeling techniques.
 *[NMR]: An analytical method that allows the spectroscopic detection of structural information of molecules.
 It requires the application of a strong magnetic field.

 ![](https://media.drugdesign.org/course/structure-based-design/5_6_0_1.png){: loading=lazy }
 ### The Main Purpose of a 3D-Database Search

-The main purpose of a 3D-database search is not to find compounds with ultrapotent activities.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/main-purpose-3d-database-search-eeb735da'><i class='fa fa-play' aria-hidden='true'></i></button>The main purpose of a 3D-database search is not to find compounds with ultrapotent activities.
 A realistic goal of a 3D-database search should be the discovery of active search results, which can subsequently be used as the basis for further synthetic modifications.
 *[apo]: 3D structure of a macromolecule without a ligand